 R (GJD) v Secretary of State for Justice EWHC 345 (Admin)

-R (Hussain) v Parole Board of England & Wales EWHC 288 (Admin)
+R (Hussain) v Parole Board of England and Wales EWHC 288 (Admin)

 ACD 68 (193), (2016) 160 (19) S.J.
 37, All ER (D) 224 (Feb), (cited by A New Chapter for the Parole Board Crim.L.R.
 379) (Leading Varsha Jagadesham) Established that: (1) the parole system is operating with unlawful delays in breach of the state’s duty to maintain a proper and lawful system, and that (2) the delay to a pre-tariff expiry parole hearing may often (and did in this case) amount to a violation of the ancillary obligation within Article 5 ECHR.